 "I use it for body pain from old sports injuries," he said.

-Like many others, Brand Manager Julia Sandoval stated she learned about the benefits of CBD over the last year as the cannabinoid has gained popularity.
+Like many others, Brand Manager Julia Sandoval stated she learned about the effects of CBD over the last year as the cannabinoid has gained popularity.
 Today, she supplements with legal CBD as a post-workout recovery serum, as well as a sleep aid.

 "I implemented CBD into my nightly routine, and I sleep like a baby!" she exclaimed.